 Give your panel a more structured format by focusing on giving each panellist uninterrupted time to speak on their views and/or research.
-Follow this a short Q&A session at the end.
+Follow this with a short Q&A session.

-Give your session an open structure that facilitates discussion among your moderator, panellists, and the audience throughout the entirety of the panel.
+Give your panel an open structure that facilitates discussion among your moderator, panellists, and the audience throughout the entirety of the session.

 If you’re running a research conference, ask panellists to provide summaries of their papers beforehand to give your audience time to prepare questions.
-If the audience is large, you may want to try additional ways to engage them like asking them to send in questions for the panel ahead of time via your mobile app or social media.
+If the audience is large, you may want to try additional ways to engage them, like asking them to send in questions for the panel ahead of time via your mobile conference app, social media, or conference management platform.

-Where should everything (and everyone) be on the day?
+4. Where should everything (& everyone) be on the day?

 How do you want your panellists seated?
 Will the moderator sit at a table or set of chairs alongside them?
-Sofas and chairs can make the stage more interesting visually and can foster a more casual vibe which promotes open discussion.
-If you are using low seats or a table without a modesty cover, it is good practice to warn your panellists so they can plan their outfit in advance.
+Sofas and chairs can make the stage more interesting visually and can foster a more casual atmosphere, which promotes open discussion.
+If you are using low seats or a table without a modesty cover, it’s good practice to warn your panellists so they can plan their outfits in advance.

 If you have a large audience, you will need to consider the sound and sightlines in the room.
 What are you using for microphones?
 If the panel is presentation style, panellists can pass one around as they speak.
 However, a Q&A-style panel would require each member to have their own mic in addition to the one on the floor for the audience.

 Finally, how can you take advantage of the space to achieve your other conference goals?
-The furniture and the backdrop of the stage are great places to show off your event branding.
-You can even use these spaces to promote your key sponsors.
-Pictures of the panel that are then shared online will include these details and carry them much further than the walls of the conference venue.
+The furniture and stage backdrop are great places to show off your event branding.
+You can also use these spaces to promote your key sponsors.
+Photos of the panel that are shared online will include these details, and extend value far beyond the conference venue walls.

 A well-run and interesting panel is just a starting point.
 If you want to take full advantage of the time allotted, consider how you might engage delegates on a deeper level.
 Getting creative with your panel discussion in small ways can help people remember it as a highlight of the conference.

-Throwable microphones like Catchbox are one quick and easy way to make the event more fun and engaging for those involved.
-You can also encourage audience participation through social media or surprise them with an interactive pop-quiz on their smartphones.
+For physical events, throwable microphones like Catchbox are one quick and easy way to make things more fun and engaging.
+You can also encourage audience participation through social media, or surprise them with an interactive pop-quiz on their mobile phones.

-After the panel is over, encourage your delegates and panellists to continue the discussion online through your event app and social media channels.
+When the panel is over, regardless of your chosen format, you can encourage your delegates and panellists to continue the discussion online through your event app and social media channels.

 Event Manager Blog has a comprehensive list of things to consider when you plan a panel discussion.